Applications of perverse sheaves in commutative algebra: Applications of the Riemann-Hilbert functor in characteristic

 \begin{proposition} Let $X$ be a separated finite type $A$-scheme.
 Let $j\colon U \to X$ be a dense affine open immersion with $U_{red}$ regular; write $d$ for the (locally constant) function on $U$ given by sending each connected component $V \subset U$ to $d(V)$.
 Consider the object

-\begin{enumerate}[\quad\rm(1)] \item $j_{!*} (\FF_{\!p,U}[d])$ is canonically independent of the choice of $U$. \item If $U$ is connected, then $ j_{!*} (\FF_{\!p,U}[d])$ is simple in $\mathrm{Perv}_c(X;\FFp)$. \end{enumerate} \end{proposition}
+\begin{enumerate}[\quad\rm(1)] \item $j_{!*} (\FF_{\!p,U}[d])$ is canonically independent of the choice of $U$. \item If $U$ is connected, then $ j_{!*} (\FF_{\!p,U}[d])$ is simple in $\Perv_c(X;\FFp)$. \end{enumerate} \end{proposition}

-The object $\mathrm{IC}_{X,\FFp} \colonequals j_{!*} (\FF_{\!p,U}[d]) \in \mathrm{Perv}_c(X;\FFp)$, defined by (1) above, is the \emph{intersection cohomology sheaf} on $X$.
+The object $\mathrm{IC}_{X,\FFp} \colonequals j_{!*} (\FF_{\!p,U}[d]) \in \Perv_c(X;\FFp)$, defined by (1) above, is the \emph{intersection cohomology sheaf} on $X$.

 \begin{proof} Let us first show the claims when $X$ is itself regular and connected of constant normalized dimension~$d$.
-In this case, we must show the following: \begin{enumerate}[\quad\rm(1)] \item Given a dense affine open immersion $j\colon U \to X$, we have $j_{!*} \FF_{\!p,U}[d] \simeq \FF_{\!p,X}[d]$. \item $\FF_{\!p,X}[d]$ is simple on $X$. \end{enumerate} For (1), it suffices to show that the natural maps of perverse sheaves on $X$,
+In this case, we must show the following: \begin{enumerate}[\quad\rm(1)] \item Given a dense affine open immersion $j\colon U \to X$, we have $j_{!*} \FF_{\!p,U}[d] \simeq \FF_{\!p,X}[d]$.

+\item $\FF_{\!p,X}[d]$ is simple in $\Perv_c(X;\FFp)$. \end{enumerate} For (1), it suffices to show that the natural maps of perverse sheaves on $X$,

 are respectively surjective and injective.
 Note that